PhD students turn this in on the first day of classes in their 4th semester.

 - marketability of the specialization when conducting a job search.

 - Once the Faculty Mentor has offered feedback on the Specialization Statement (comments and meeting), she or he may ask the student to revise the statement to reflect important elements of their discussion.

 - When the Faculty Mentor feels the specialization statement is in good shape, she or he will sign off on it.

-- The revised and approved Specialization Statement, plus the grades in all four of the student’s required first and second-year courses, will be holistically evaluated by all available faculty at the second faculty meeting of the year (i.e., by the end of February in a cohort’s fourth semester in the Program).
+- The Portfolio includes the revised and approved Specialization Statement, plus the grades in all four of the student’s required first and second-year courses, and will be holistically evaluated by all available faculty in a separate faculty meeting dedicated to this topic (by the end of February in a cohort’s fourth semester in the Program).

 - Please be sure your portfolio contains the following materials:

 - Specialization Statement (drafted in the Inquiry & Innovations seminar and signed off on by your faculty mentor)

 - Reflective essay that includes an assessment of the your perceived strengths and weaknesses as an academic writer and researcher